Skip to Main Content

 What are "Creative Commons" licenses?

-"Creative Commons" licenses are referred to as "CC" licenses, and they are examples of open licenses.
-So if someone creates OER and wants to share it with others, then they put CC licenses on their work.
+"Creative Commons" licenses are referred to as "CC" licenses and are examples of open licenses.
+So, if someone creates OER and wants to share it with others, they put CC licenses on their work.

 • Creative Commons - Attribution (CC BY)

-• This license lets other distribute, remix, tweak, and build upon your work even commercially, as long as they credit you for the original creation.
+• This license lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
 This is the most accommodating of licenses offered.

 • Creative Commons - Attribution - ShareAlike (CC BY-SA)

-• This license allow others remix, tweak, and build upon your work even for commercial purposes, as long as they credit you and license their new creations under the identical terms.
+• This license allows others to remix, tweak, and build upon your work, even for commercial purposes, as long as they credit you and license their new creations under identical terms.
 All new works based on yours will carry the same license, so any derivatives will also allow commercial use.

 • This license allows for redistribution, commercial and non-commercial use, as long as it is passed along unchanged and in whole, with credit to you.
 This means no edits or changes to the original work.